genius3000/anope-modules/README.md

 channel is soon to expire and/or expired.
 Fully configurable with what to send for and how to send the notices, when to send the pre-expiry notices, and the messages sent.

+### m_insp_joinpartspam
+Adds (almost) proper support for the InspIRCd 2.0 Extras module m_joinpartspam.
+Use this module to ensure the mode is not abusable through ChanServ MODE.
+Channel redirects with this mode are disallowed here, as we can't verify the parameter.
+Requires a restart to load, can be reloaded live though.

 ### [m_xlinetoakill](https://modules.anope.org/index.php?page=view&id=285 "View module on the Anope Module Site")
 Syncs X-Lines (G, Z, R) from the uplink IRCd to the AKILL list.
 Works on server sync and as X-Lines are added or removed.
 Requires OperServ, AKILL, and the InspIRCd 2.0